 - 15.1 The Contract between you and the University will commence on the date on which you accept your Offer.
 You have the right to cancel this contract within 14 days from the day you accept an offer without giving any reason (including if you change your mind), although in order to assist the University with future planning we may ask why you chose to end the contract. - 15.2 To exercise your right to cancel, you must inform Admissions, of your decision to cancel the Contract by a clear statement (e.g. a letter sent by post or e-mail), including your name, address and the programme for which you accepted an offer.
-You may also give the University notice of your cancellation by completing the model cancellation form at Schedule 1 and sending it to admissions@bucks.ac.uk or Admissions, Buckinghamshire New University, Owen Harris Building, Queen Alexandra Road, High Wycombe, HP11 2JZ, but you do not have to use this model form.

-- 15.3 Subject to Clause 8.5, if you cancel your Contract in accordance with this Clause 8 the University will reimburse to you all payments received from you.
+This should be sent to admissions@bnu.ac.uk or Admissions, Buckinghamshire New University, Owen Harris Building, Queen Alexandra Road, High Wycombe, HP11 2JZ, but you do not have to use this model form. - 15.3 Subject to Clause 8.5, if you cancel your Contract in accordance with this Clause 8 the University will reimburse to you all payments received from you.
 The University will make the reimbursement without undue delay, and not later than 14 days after the day on which we are informed about your decision to cancel this contract.
 Reimbursement will be made using the same means of payment as you used for the initial transaction, unless we have expressly agreed otherwise with you; in any event, you will not incur any fees as a result of the reimbursement. - 15.4 You are also entitled to cancel your contract and withdraw from your programme following the expiry of the cancellation period (including after enrolment).
-To withdraw from your programme following expiry of the cancellation period (including after enrolment) you must follow the published Interruption, Withdrawal or Transfer of Student Procedures. - 15.5 If you cancel your contract following expiry of the cancellation period, the University's Payment and Debt Procedures describes the refund entitlements which you may be entitled to.
+To withdraw from your programme following expiry of the cancellation period

+(including after enrolment) you must follow the published Interruption, Withdrawal or Transfer of Student Procedures.

+15.5 If you cancel your contract following expiry of the cancellation period, the University's Payment and Debt Procedures describes the refund entitlements which you may be entitled to.